dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 The examples below rely upon regular expressions (regex) to match and capture the path and segments of the request URL.
 For more information on using regex, visit the resources in the [Additional Resources](#additional-resources) section and study the examples in the [Regex Examples](#regex-examples) section of this document.

 ### When to use URL Rewriting Middleware
 Use URL Rewriting Middleware when you are unable to use the [URL Rewrite module](https://www.iis.net/downloads/microsoft/url-rewrite) in IIS on Windows Server or the [Apache mod_rewrite module](https://httpd.apache.org/docs/2.4/rewrite/) on Apache Server.
 The main reasons to use the server-based URL rewriting technologies are that the middleware doesn't support the full features of these modules and the performance of the middleware probably won't match that of the modules.
+However, there are some features of the modules that don't work with ASP.NET Core projects, such as the `IsFile` and `IsDirectory` constraints.
+In these scenarios, you can use the middleware instead.

 ### Package
 To include the middleware in your project, add a reference to the  [`Microsoft.AspNetCore.Rewrite`](https://www.nuget.org/packages/Microsoft.AspNetCore.Rewrite/) package.
 The middleware is available for projects that target `.NETFramework 4.5.1` or `.NETStandard 1.3` or higher.